RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/Qubes-Whonix-anon-modes.md

 Pretty simple, huh?
 It is basically just pointing to the `.sls` files and will take the underlying metadata of each to build all of these AppVMs.
 So let's get started with pushing this out with these following steps:

-- It is best not to copy things _to_ `dom0` with the QubesOS tools to do so, as you woudl normally do from AppVM to AppVM - this has been [noted as a security risk](https://www.qubes-os.org/doc/copy-from-dom0/).
-Knowing this, it might be best to clone the repo here and copy the underlying files in a bit more of a mnaul way here...
+- It is best not to copy things _to_ `dom0` with the QubesOS tools to do so, as you would normally do from AppVM to AppVM - this has been [noted as a security risk](https://www.qubes-os.org/doc/copy-from-dom0/).
+Knowing this, it might be best to clone the repo here and copy the underlying files in a bit more of a manual way here...
 - You will want to put your `.top` file somewhere such as `/srv/salt/qubesmodes.top` and your `.sls` fiels in the same directory, like so: `/srv/salt/mode-1-vm.sls`
 - Enable the `.top` file from `dom0` terminal with the following command: ```qubesctl top.enable qubesmodes```
 - Let's make sure we see the `.top` file we created for this in the output after this ommand, which is used to check enabled `.top` files: ```qubesctl top.enabled```